-Ask students to listen to a pre-selected excerpt.
-Then, ask students to identify the most frequent tenses used.
+Ask students to listen to an excerpt you have pre-selected and ask students to identify the most frequent tenses used.
 Elicit the reason why the speaker may be using those tenses (e.g. the excerpt may be related to a general fact and the speaker may have repeatedly used the present simple, present continuous and present perfect).